GStechschulte/gstechschulte.github.io/content/posts/hierarchical-regression-missing-data/index.md

 ## Parameter Masking for Missing Data

-To handle the missing data in our hierarchical model, we employ a technique called parameter masking.
-This approach allows us to effectively "turn off" certain parameters for specific groups where they are not applicable.
-Here's how it works in our model:
+To handle the missing data in our hierarchical model, I will use a technique called *parameter masking*.
+This approach allows us to effectively "turn off" certain parameters for specific groups where they are not applicable when data `X` is passed to the model.
 Key aspects of this approach:

-1. We use an `indicators` tensor to specify which parameters are relevant for each product group.
+1. We use an `indicators` array to specify which parameters are relevant for each product group.
 2. The input data `X` is masked to replace NaNs with zeros, and then multiplied by the indicators.
 3. The weights `w` are also masked using the indicators, ensuring that irrelevant parameters don't contribute to the predictions.

-This approach allows the model to learn parameters even when data is missing for some groups, by effectively ignoring those parameters in the relevant calculations.

 ```python
 parameter_mask = jnp.array([